Eric Marlow closed the fence gate and wrapped the chain around the metal post.

 As the marks continued their rise up the face of the wall, Eric slowly began stepping backwards.
 Haeden, now pressed against his back, moved with him.
 About thirty feet above the cave floor, the scratches ended at an opening in the wall.

 "Give me your flashlight for a second," commanded Eric.

 "Fine, then shine your light up there," Eric continued.

 As the beam from Haeden's light scanned the opening, they were both startled to see what appeared to be a white-skinned creature with bright, red eyes, reflecting off of the light.
 As the boys continued their backwards retreat, Eric instinctively pulled off his backpack and removed the air horn.
 He pointed it toward the creature and pulled the trigger.
 The sound, which echoed throughout the cave, was deafening.

 "Damn man!
-Next time tell a body before you do that," said Haeden, in a voice too loud to be a whisper.
+Next time tell me before you do that," said Haeden.

 The figure in the opening, not as startled by the sound as Haeden, merely cocked its head to one side.
 Eric felt inside the backpack for the pepper spray and removing the cap, readied himself; Haeden did the same.
 The boys moved backwards more quickly, until something slimy on the floor beneath them, caused them both to fall.
 Their flashlights, now emitting only a soft orange glow, revealed a puddle of reddish, brown goo, inside of which were pieces of something that looked like flesh.

 "Go.
 Now Haeden.
 Run!" yelled Eric.